Close Alert Banner

 Black History Month

-Black History Month is a time for both celebration and education - dedicated to recognizing the incredible achievements of the Black community and celebrating its profound impact on society including in our health care system.
+Black History Month (BHM) is a time for both celebration and education - dedicated to recognizing the incredible achievements of the Black community and celebrating its profound impact on society including in our health care system.

 As an organization, BCHS will continue to address the challenges faced by the Black community and work towards equity.
 Our success relies on the diverse perspectives and contributions of our Black colleagues.